Key points:

 What should you do?

 Providers can check the my NDIS provider portal to see if they have a my provider relationship recorded against the participant’s plan.
+They will also be notified in the my NDIS provider portal when they are recorded as a my provider.

 Message displayed